axelpale/nudged/README.md

 **Return** new `nudged.Transform(...)` instance.

-You can also call any type of estimator directly:
+You can also call the estimators directly:

 - `nudged.estimateT(domain, range)`
 - `nudged.estimateS(domain, range, pivot)`